Chicken Breast

-The calculator starts immediately below.
+The protein calculator starts immediately below.
 No dead space, no signup.

 Why this feels faster